kenso312/nestjs-v10-webpack-boilerplate/README.md

 ### Alias Path

-Using alias path can prevent dirty relative path (e.g. ../../../), also it is easier to import files that in the deep directory (e.g. src/assets/img/testing/...).
+Using an alias path can prevent dirty relative paths (e.g. ../../../), also it is easier to import files in the deep directory (e.g. src/assets/img/testing/...).

 ```text
 # Config File